stuerp/foo_midi/README.md

 v3.1.x.x, 2025-xx-xx

-- FIXED: Reduced device count of LibADLMIDI from 3 to 1 to prevent a rare edge case from freezing the sample render loop.
+- FIXED: Reduced device count of LibADLMIDI/LibOPNMIDI from 3 to 1 to prevent a rare edge case from freezing the sample render loop.

 You can read the full history [here](docs/History.md).